 Click the subscribe button at the bottom of this page to receive our newsletter and updates, or see our media releases.
 For answers to address common queries about resuscitation and education, check out our FAQs.

 NZ Resus 2018 – Coming of Age will be held at Te Papa, Wellington on 19-21 April 2018.
 This event will attract over 350 delegates, many of whom are clinicians who work in hospitals around the country.
-This time our conference will have wider appeal to those who provide urgent medical care outside of hospital, and part of the programme will include a stream for first aid and out-of-hospital response.
-Read more....
+For more information, see the NZ Resus 2018 - Media Kit.

 12 October 2017

 Monday 16 October is Restart a Heart Day, a worldwide day to raise public awareness about how to help improve survival from cardiac arrest before emergency services arrive.

 This year’s Restart a Heart Day sees New Zealand taking part for the first time, and the focus is on CPR and AEDs.
 New Zealand Resuscitation Council member organisations St John, Wellington Free Ambulance, Fire and Emergency New Zealand, and the Heart Foundation are all supporting Restart a Heart Day, as is the Health Promotion Agency.
 Find out more.

 The Ministry of Education and New Zealand Resuscitation Council have partnered to develop AEDs in schools, a guidance document for school boards and leaders.